mh182/comprehensive-rust/src/index.md

 We call the first three course days Rust Fundamentals.

-Building on this, you're invited to dive into one or more specialized topics:

-- [Concurrency](concurrency.md): a whole-day class on concurrency in Rust.
+Building on this, we will dive into a whole day on concurrency in Rust.
 We cover both classical concurrency (preemptively scheduling using threads and mutexes) and async/await concurrency (cooperative multitasking using futures).

+On the last day, we will learn how to use Rust to run a [web server](https://mo8it.com/blog/getting-started-with-rust-backends/).
+You will also vote for a topic on the first day to be covered in the last day.
+Possible topics are:

+- Graphical user interfaces (GUI) using [`egui`](https://www.egui.rs/)
+- Command line interfaces (CLI) using [`clap`](https://docs.rs/clap/latest/clap/)
+- Terminal user interafaces (TUI) using [`ratatui`](https://github.com/ratatui-org/ratatui)
+- Your suggestion!

-## Non-Goals
+## Disclaimer

 Rust is a large language and we won't be able to cover all of it in a few days.
-Some non-goals of this course are:

-- Learning how to develop macros: please see [Chapter 19.5 in the Rust Book](https://doc.rust-lang.org/book/ch19-06-macros.html) and [Rust by Example](https://doc.rust-lang.org/rust-by-example/macros.html) instead.
+You will not be a Rust expert at the end of the course, but you will be familiar with Rust's basics.

+Attending this course is not an alternative to reading [the official Rust book](https://doc.rust-lang.org/stable/book/).
+You should read the book if you seek a deeper understanding of Rust after this course.

 ## Assumptions